Nancy Drew is the intrepid mystery solving heroine in this juvenile fiction series created by the Stratemeyer Syndicate in 1930.

-The Paperbacks page has information on the many paperback series published by Simon & Schuster, including publishing information, cover art, author & artist information and plot summaries.
+The Other Series page links to information on the many paperback series published by Simon & Schuster, including publishing information, cover art, author & artist information and plot summaries.

 The Other Media page has information on Nancy Drew in the movies and on TV, information about the board and video games and other collectibles.